 Katherine F.H.
 Heart, GPC, M.Ed. founded Heart Resources in 2002 (and incorporated in 2005) as a mission-driven grant specialty company dedicated to providing grant and related technical assistance services for nonprofit organizations working to improve quality of life in Greater Pittsburgh, Allegheny County and Western Pennsylvania.

 As part of her program management responsibilities, Katherine created marketing plans and educational materials.
-She enjoyed writing articles and books for education and training.
+She enjoyed writing educational articles and books for adults and children.
 While at PAAR, she wrote a 56-page activity book, Kids Go To Court Too! (funded by Crayola Foundation) that prepared children to testify in court about sexual abuse.
 Her essay and painting titled “Woman Throwing Off Rage” was published in the anthology She Who Was Lost Is Remembered (Seal Press, 1991).
 Katherine's career shifted into professional writing in 1998 when she was hired as a Technical Writer and Publications Development Manager at GeroServices, a psychology consulting firm.
 She wrote staff training articles and a manual aimed at improving behavioral treatment of elderly residents at long-term care facilities across Pennsylvania.
-When the company moved out of town, Katherine turned to freelance grant and technical writing, which enable her to apply writing skills and nonprofit experience to develop numerous new programs, projects and proposals for nonprofit organizations.
+When the company moved out of town, Katherine turned to freelance grant writing, which enabled her to apply writing skills and program experience to develop numerous new programs, projects and proposals for nonprofit organizations.
 Her writing experience has included preparation of: all grant related documents, budgets, and reports; Concept Papers; Request for Proposals; and written requests for major gifts from donor-advised funds and other resources.
 In between grant projects, Katherine has enjoyed authoring articles and a creative non-fiction book, TELLINGS: From Wound to Wellspring (Outskirts Press, 2008).

 Grant Professional Certified Credential

-Since 2000, Katherine has completed hundreds of hours of continuing education in technical writing, funder research, advanced proposal writing, proposal budgets, and development planning with industry leaders: The Grantsmanship Center Inc. (TGCI); Foundation Center of New York; Dr. Beverly Browning at ed2go; and the Grant Professionals Association (GPA).
+Since 2000, Katherine has completed hundreds of hours of continuing education in writing, funder research, advanced proposal writing, proposal budgets, and development planning with industry leaders such as: The Grantsmanship Center Inc. (TGCI); Foundation Center of New York; Dr. Beverly Browning at ed2go; and the Grant Professionals Association (GPA).
 She is a past member of the Association of Fundraising Professionals (AFP) and American Grant Writer’s Association (AGWA).
 Katherine joined GPA in 2011 and earned the GPC credential (see sidebar) from the Grant Professionals Certification Institute (GPCI) in 2013.

 Grant Training Experience

 SInce 2008, Katherine has developed and presented a full array of grant training seminars to hundreds of participants at the Carnegie Library of Pittsburgh-Nonprofit Resource Center.
 She's developed and taught grant courses at the Community College of Allegheny County, Local Government Academy, and Bayer Center for Nonprofit Management at Robert Morris University.
 In 2014, Katherine became the first person to receive designation as a GPA Approved Trainer based upon a review of her grant courses, skills, and references by the Grant Professionals Association National Training Committee (see sidebar).
-She developed a virtual Train-the-Trainer Program to prepare experienced grant professionals to present her grant seminars.
-In the beta-test, Katherine delivered Skype sessions to a new trainer who successfully delivered Basic Grant Proposal Writing Workshops to nonprofit professionals in Alaska (see Endorsements).
+She developed a virtual Grant Train-the-Trainer Program to prepare experienced grant professionals to present grant seminars.
+In the beta-test, Katherine delivered Skype sessions to a new trainer who successfully delivered Basic Grant Proposal Writing Workshops to nonprofits in Alaska (see Endorsements).